 SimplyCash Plus Business Credit Card from American Express: Flexible Rewards

-The SimplyCash Plus Business from AMEX offers a unique flexibility that you won’t see with its competitors.
+The SimplyCash® Plus Business Credit Card from American Express offers a unique flexibility that you won’t see with its competitors.
 It carries no annual fee, earns extra cash back in two categories, and comes with the option to spend above your credit limit– though you’ll have to pay off that extra spending in full at the end of the month.

 With the SimplyCash Plus, your first $50,000 in combined purchases can earn extra cash back in select bonus categories.
 Here’s how those bonus spending categories break down: